bketelsen/wsldev/content/posts/wsl2-lxd-lets-have-some-fun-too.md

 ![image-20200329174031599](/images/wsl2-lxd-init.png)

-Once everything has been setup, let's try to connect to our newly setup LXD service:
+Once everything has been setup, let's try to connect to our newly LXD service:

 ```bash
 # List all created containers > this will result with an error